Spectere/Wadinator/README.md

 Wadinator to scan the path and its subdirectories rather than just the base path.

+## Randomization!

+If a path is given to the Wadinator, a running list of picked WADs will be created and saved into the `wadinator_played.txt` file.
+When all of the files in the directory have been picked, the program will throw an error.

+To reset the random pool, simply delete the `wadinator_played.txt` file.
+This file is just a simple list of strings, so you also have the option of manually adding files to it (if you don't want them to be selected) or deleting individual records.

 ## Analysis

 The Wadinator analyzes the following lumps within a WAD file: